Wikinaut/utils/README.md

 some utils

-See https://github.com/Wikinaut/utils/wiki for further utils.
+See https://github.com/Wikinaut/utils/wiki for further bash sniplets and useful scripts.